jsstackguru/rudder-lab/README.md

 ## Rudder Data Plane

-Data plane is our core engine that receives the events, stores, transforms them and reliably delivers to the destinations.
+Data plane is my core engine that receives the events, stores, transforms them and reliably delivers to the destinations.
 This engine can be customized to your business requirements by a wide variety of configuration options.
 Eg. You can choose to enable backing up events to an S3 bucket, the maximum size of the event for the server to reject malicious requests.
 Sticking to defaults will work well for most of the companies but you have the flexibility to customize the data plane.

 The data plane uses Postgres as the store for events.
-We built our streaming framework on top of Postgres – that’s a topic for a future blog post.
-Reliable delivery and order of the events are the first principles in our design.
+I built my streaming framework on top of Postgres – that’s a topic for a future blog post.
+Reliable delivery and order of the events are the first principles in my design.

 ## Rudder Destination Transformation

 Conversion of events from Rudder format into destination-specific format is handled by the transformation module.
 The transformation codes are written in Javascript.
 I

-The following blogs provide an overview of our transformation module
+The following blogs provide an overview of my transformation module

 https://rudderlabs.com/transformations-in-rudder-part-1/